mrasamny/CSCI-320-lab3/README.md

 There are several different ways of multithreading this application.
 One suggested strategy is to create threads that check the following criteria:

-- A thread to check that each column contains the digits 1 through 9
+- Nine threads to check that each of the nine columns contains the digits 1 through 9
-- A thread to check that each row contains the digits 1 through 9
+- Nine threads to check that each of the nine rows contains the digits 1 through 9
 - Nine threads to check that each of the 3 × 3 subgrids contains the digits 1 through 9

-This would result in a total of eleven separate threads for validating a Sudoku puzzle.
-However, you are welcome to create even more threads for this project.
-For example, rather than creating one thread that checks all nine columns or rows, you could create nine separate threads and have each of them check one column or one row.
-This would result in twenty-seven separate threads.
+This would result in a total of twenty-seven (27) separate threads for validating a Sudoku puzzle.
+This is the strategy that will be adopted in this lab.

 ## Representing the Sudoku board